 ESN Electrical Serial Number Man Down A life-saving feature that Failsoft A feature that allows communications to take place even though the central controller has failed.
-Each trunked repeater in the system transmits a data word informing every radio that the system has gone into failsoft. senses the radio user may be in trouble by monitoring the whether the radio is in a vertical or horizontal position or whether the radio is motionless.
-When this feature is triggered, the radio alerts the user with audio and visual alerts.
+Each trunked repeater in the system transmits a data word informing every radio that the system has gone into failsoft. senses the radio user may be in trouble by monitoring the whether the radio is in a vertica or horizontal position or whether the radio is motionless When this feature is triggered, the radio alerts the user with audio and visual alerts.
 It can also trigger Emergency Alarm FCC Federal Communications Commission. the Post-Alert Timer is not cancelled.
 FM Frequency Modulation MCW Mission Critical Wireless Hang Up Disconnect.
 MDC Motorola Data Communication Home screen The first display information after the radio completes its self test.
 Menu Entry A software-activated feature shown at the bottom of the display - selection of these IV&D Integrated Voice and Data features is controlled by the ,, and buttons.
 KVL Key-variable loader: A device for loading encryption keys into the radio.
 Monitor Check channel activity by pressing the Monitor button.
 If the channel is clear, you hear LCD Liquid crystal display. static.
 If the channel is in use, LED Light-emitting diode. you hear conversation.
-It also serves as a way to check the volume level of the radio, since Personality A set of unique features specific to a radio. the radio "opens the squelch" when the monitor button is PIN Personal Identification Number pressed.
-PremierOne A software application which streamlines critical real time Multi-Function Knob It works as a power on/off button, provides primary and secondary functions like volume change and mode change. operations and simplifies system administration to deliver accurate, consistent and integrated information remotely to the requestors.
-Network Access Code Network Access Code (NAC) operates on digital channels to reduce voice channel interference between adjacent Preprogrammed Refers to a software feature that has been activated by a qualified radio technician. systems and sites.
-Private A feature that lets you have a Non-Tactical/ Revert The user talks on a preprogrammed emergency channel.
-The emergency alarm grammed emergency el.
-The emergency alarm out on this same Private Line (PL) private conversation with another radio user in the talkgroup. is sent out on this same channel.
+It also when the monitor button is Personality A set of unique features specific to a radio.
+PIN Personal Identification Number PremierOne A software application which Multi-Function Knob It works as a power on/off button, provides primary and secondary functions like volume change and mode change. streamlines critical real time operations and simplifies system administration to deliver accurate, consistent and integrated information remotely to the requestors.
+Network Access Code Network Access Code (NAC) operates on digital channels to reduce voice channel interference between adjacent systems and sites.PreprogrammedPrivate Refers to a software feature that has been activated by a qualified radio technician.
+Private (Conversation) Call A feature that lets you have a Non-Tactical/ Revert The user talks on a preprogrammed emergency channel.
+The emergency alarm private conversation with another radio user in the talkgroup. is sent out on this same Private Line (PL) channel.
 A sub-audible tone that is transmitted such that only OTAR Over-the-air rekeying. receivers decoding the tone receives it.
 Page A one-way alert, with audio and/or display messages.